shardsofblue/homelessness-across-us/README.md

 Technical
 ---------

-*TK: Instructions on how to bootstrap project, run ETL processes, etc.*
+PIT, cluster and crosswalk are available in this repo.
+Baltimore court data is too large to store here and is stored on Amazon Web Servers.
+Please contact the project manager for permission to access the dataset, then run `baltimore-court-data.Rmd` using your AWS username and password.

-An outline of the basic project structure is available at
+An outline of the basic project structure is available at <https://github.com/associatedpress/cookiecutter-r-project>
-<a href="https://github.com/associatedpress/cookiecutter-r-project" class="uri">https://github.com/associatedpress/cookiecutter-r-project</a>

 ### Project setup instructions